fmadio/public/container/centos7/README.md

 .
 ```

 The data will ebb and flow based on the traffic volume.
-The processing is always fully lossless and based on how fast the Container software can recevied/process the data.
+The processing is always fully lossless with thoughput  based on how fast the Container software can recevied/process the data.
 Tcpdump is pretty slow so the thoughput wont be too high.

 ## Process Filtered Live Capture